Housing Authority of Lancaster

 Families or individuals wishing to apply for the Public Housing Program must be 18 years of age.
-Before you begin the application, you must have the name, date of birth and Social Security Numbers available for all household members.
+Before you begin the Preliminary Application, you must have the name, date of birth and Social Security Numbers available for all household members.
 You must use the correct legal name for each member of your household.
 You should also know the amount of income, assets and expenses for each household member.
 You will also need to know your total gross monthly household income.
 Total income means all the money you and all members of your household receive each month from all sources.
 This includes income from a job, welfare, Social Security, SSI, pensions, support (voluntary or court ordered), interest income, etc. Gross income means the amount received before any deductions, such as taxes, etc If you do not have all the information required, your application cannot be processed.
-Incomplete applications cannot be sent, and sections not filled in will keep this application from processing.

-Complete online application for admission at Lancastersc.housingmanager.com.
+Complete the Preliminary application for admission, save it and print to return to the office in person, email to Halinfo@lancasterha.org or mail your application.
 We require that you keep your pre-application up-to-date.
-If you cannot be reached at the address listed on your online application, it will be withdrawn.
-If it is selected for placement on our waiting list, it is very important that your information is accurate and current.
+If you cannot be reached at the address listed on your pre-application, it will be withdrawn.
 When your application is selected we will contact you by US Mail for more information and to complete the screening process which consist of the following:

 - Signing all required consent documents, required for each family member who is at least 18 years of age

 - Provide valid picture ID’s for all household members 18 years of age and older